 To register to vote, you must not be currently serving a felony sentence, including any probation, post-release supervision, or parole.
 Residents may register and vote if they’re serving an extended term of probation, post-release supervision, or parole, or have outstanding fines, fees, or restitution, and do not know of another reason that their probation, post-release supervision, or parole was extended.

 “When you are convicted of a misdemeanor in North Carolina, you do not lose your right to vote, even if you are incarcerated,” N.C.
 State Board of Election officials say.

-Those who are not registered to vote may register at early voting sites during the early voting period (October 15 - October 31).
-After registering, the newly registered voter can immediately vote at that same site.
+Those who are not registered to vote were able to register at early voting sites during the early voting period (October 15 - October 31).
+After registering, residents were able to immediately vote early at that same site.

 Same-day registrants must attest to their eligibility and provide proof of where they live by completing and signing a North Carolina Voter Registration Application.
 The voter must prove their residence by showing any of the following documents with their current name and address:

 - Other photo identification issued by a government agency.
 Any government-issued photo ID is acceptable, provided that the card includes the voter’s current name and address.

 - A copy of a current utility bill, bank statement, government check, paycheck, or other government document showing the voter’s name and address.

 - A current college/university photo identification card paired with proof of campus habitation.

 Within two business days of the person’s registration, the county board of elections says they will verify the registrant’s driver’s license or Social Security number, update the voter registration database, search for possible duplicate registrations, and begin to verify the registrant’s address by mail.

 Any voter registered in Mecklenburg County was able to request an absentee ballot from the Mecklenburg County Board of Elections prior to the last Tuesday before an election by completing the Absentee Ballot Request Form.
 No reason was needed to receive and vote by mail-in absentee ballot.